felipetovarhenao/gamut/docs/source/cli/workspace.rst

    * :class:`audio<gamut.features.Audio>`

 .. note::
-   Once you feel more comfortable working with the **GAMuT** `command-line interface`, you may want to go through the :doc:`Python tutorials <getting-started>` to have more control over your workflow.
+   Once you feel more comfortable working with the **GAMuT** `command-line interface`, you may want to go through the :doc:`Python tutorials <../getting-started>` to have more control over your workflow.